Displaying results 1 - 3 of 3

 Content Type: Abstract

 The evolution of a communicable disease in a human population is not entirely predictable.
 However, the spreading process can be assumed to vary smoothly in time.
 The time-dependent infection process can be linked to observations of… read more… the delay is caused by incubation and a (hospital) visit delay, modeled as independent random variables.
 A … also required.
-The time-dependent infection/spread rate may be inferred from observations by a deconvolution … data, the delay is caused by incubation and a (hospital) visit delay, modeled as independent random variables.
-A … -
+The time-dependent infection/spread rate may be inferred from observations by a deconvolution … a low dimensional parametric model, and the inference may be performed with relatively little data.
+For large … -

 Inferring Outbreak Characteristics from a Short Observation Period of Symptomatic Patients